bipindr123/Openai_telegram_bot/Readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+  You can either run it manually or through docker

-  Run the file on the server
+  For manual just run the file on the server
   ```
   python3 bot.py
   ```